CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/README.md

 ```

 ## Enviroment
-We use miniconda for our enviromental setup.
-For recreation purpose we include the enviroment file.
+We use miniconda for our experimental setup.
+For the purposes of reproduction we include the enviroment file.
 This can be set up using the following command
 ```
 conda env create --file torch_gpu_env.txt
 ```